DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/EarthworkTool/EW-Layer-Consideration.md

 # Layer Consideration

-The Earthwork Tool provides comprehensive layer consideration capabilities with two optional layers that make earthwork calculations easier since the topsoil stripping and subgrade base layers are usually considered when performing earthwork tool calculations.
+The Earthwork Tool provides comprehensive layer consideration capabilities with two optional layers that make earthwork calculations easier since the topsoil stripping and subgrade base layers are usually considered when performing earthwork calculations.

 ## Overview

 The tool considers two optional layers to simplify earthwork calculations:
 - **Topsoil Stripping Layer** - Configurable depth for removing topsoil before construction
 - **Subgrade Base Layer** - Configurable depth for subgrade preparation below proposed surfaces

-- **Automatic Surface Generation** - Creates layered surfaces automatically from existing and proposed surfaces with specific naming conventions
-- **Integrated Calculations** - Both layers are included in volume calculations for accurate earthwork analysis
+Automatic surface generation creates surfaces from the existing and proposed surfaces, using specific naming conventions.
+Both the topsoil stripping and subgrade base layers are fully integrated into the volume calculations.

 ### Automatic Surface Generation